• facebook

 Exchange Server Roles

-In Exchange 2007, the revolutionary concept of Exchange Server roles was introduced, where each role encompassed a distinct set of tasks and functionalities.
-Notably, Exchange 2007 and its successor, Exchange 2010, featured a total of five distinct Exchange Server roles: the Exchange CAS Server role, Exchange Mailbox Server role, Exchange Hub Transport Server role, Exchange Edge Transport Server role, and the Exchange Unified Messaging role.
+In Exchange 2007, the concept of Exchange Server roles was introduced in which each role was a set of different Exchange Server tasks.
+Exchange 2007 and 2010 includes 5 Exchange Server roles – Exchange CAS server role, Exchange Mailbox Server role, Exchange Hub Transport Server role, Exchange Edge Transport Server role and the Exchange Unified Messaging role.
+And the latest Exchange 2013 and Exchange 2016 versions include only two server roles – Exchange CAS Server role and Exchange Mailbox Server role and Exchange Server 2019.

 Exchange Web Services (EWS)